bioinformatics-ca/CAN_2021/Module2/Module2_lab_cancer.md

 ![som indel](https://github.com/bioinformatics-ca/CAN_2021/blob/main/Module2/images-cancer/06-somatic-indel.png)

 1. What type of variant is in the centre?
-2. What do you notice about the variant in the normal sample to the right?
+2. In the normal sample there is a SNP to the right.
+What do you notice about this variant in the tumor sample?
 3. What might be an explanation for what happened?

 # Visualization Part 4: Inspecting structural variants in NA12878